brianmueller/cssi-curriculum/_lessons/python/05-python-lists-and-exercises.md

 + Command-line Basics
 + Basic Python syntax and datatypes

-# What You Will Learn
+# What You Will Learn:
 + How to create a list in Python syntax

 # Why This is Important: